After dark · live music · cocktail bars · performing arts

-Best Nightlife in Salt Lake City
+Best nightlife in Salt Lake City.

 From intimate indie music venues to Broadway-caliber theater, SLC after dark is more vibrant than its reputation suggests.
 Here's where to spend your evening.